 General entrance requirements for study at university level, and Mathematics B/Mathematics 2a or Mathematics 2b or Mathematics 2c, Social Sciences A/Social Sciences 1b or Social Sciences 1a1 + 1a2 and English B/English 6.
 No knowledge of Swedish is required.

-if you any questions about country specific English lanuguage requirements based on upper secondary studies, please see: https://www.universityadmissions.se/en/All-you-need-to-know1/Applying-for-studies/English-requirements/Upper-secondary-high-school-studies/
+If you have any questions about country specific English lanuguage requirements based on upper secondary studies, please see universityadmissions.se

 *EU/EEA Citizens are not required to pay tuition fees.